 An Overview of Kicks in SRS

-Wall kicks were originally introduced in Tetris to solve the problem of not being able to rotate minos when they were up against a wall.
+Wall kicks were initially introduced in Tetris to solve the problem of not being able to rotate minos when they were up against a wall.

-Several rotation systems have been introduced in the past to address this, and Super Rotation System, or SRS, is the current standard of how minos behave.
+Since then, several rotation systems have been introduced to address this, and Super Rotation System, or SRS, is the current standard of how minos behave.
 Here's a brief overview of how wall kicks work in SRS.

-This is a T mino and the four rotation states that it can be in: North, East, South, and West, respectively.
+This is a T mino, and the four rotation states that it can be in: North, West, South, and East, respectively.